The course includes education on topics unique to biomedical research commercialization.

 The course focuses primarily on the customer discovery process.
 A significant amount of time during the course will be spent scheduling, conducting and debriefing interviews.
 Entrepreneurial mentors will provide feedback to participants based on their customer discovery presentations.
 Participants are asked to complete 5 interviews per week as part of the program.

-Each cohort will accept up to 20 individuals or a combination of individual participants and teams.
+Each cohort will accept up to 8 teams.
 Participants should apply to the program as a team.
 Teams should have a minimum of two members and a maximum of four members.
 If you are interested in joining an existing team please contact firstname.lastname@example.org.

 Typical teams include the following members: